oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 The slave will trigger its ADC once it receives the message, and the timestamp is reached.

 Here is an image of the whole process:

 <img src="master-slave.png">

+The blue arrow represents the message sent by the master into the White Rabbit network.

+The two programs `wrtd-master.c` and `wrtd_slave.c` will do exactly that.
+To use them you first need to launch the slave program on your slave computer, which will wait for a trigger to happen.
+Then you launch the master program on the master computer.
+Both programs should terminate after a few seconds, and you should get a CSV file on each machine where you specified the location (`CSV_FILE` macro).